kali-gh/bayesian_normal/README.md

 )
 ```

-We can fit the stimator with
+We can fit the estimator with

 ```python
 clf.fit(data['X'], data['y'])